17 Things Worth Knowing Before Your Okavango Delta Safari

 8. The mokoro is not as stable as it looks.

 A mokoro is a traditional dugout canoe, poled by a guide through papyrus-lined channels.
 It sits low in the water.
 Your center of gravity matters.
-Sit still, don't lean to photograph things, and accept that you'll be at eye level with the crocodiles swimming underneath you.
-This sounds scarier than it is — mokoro incidents are extremely rare.
+Sit still, resist leaning to photograph things, and accept that you'll be at eye level with the crocodiles swimming underneath.
+It sounds scarier than it is — mokoro incidents are extremely rare.

 9. Hippos are the most dangerous animal.